Ph.D. Education: Language, Literacy, and Culture (Expected October 2018)

 Santa Clara University (Santa Clara, CA)

-- Designed and implemented syllabus, assignments, and lessons for First-Year Writing courses
+- Designed and implemented syllabus, assignments, and lessons for first-year writing

 - Worked with large ELL student populations to expand language skills and rhetorical skills

-- Taught 2 discussion sections each term with lively activities, discussions, and lectures
+- Led several discussion sections each term with lively activities, discussions, and lectures

-- Contributed to rubric design, norming, and writing assessment
+- Collaborated on assignment design, rubric design, norming, and writing assessment

 - Worked with students to develop strong analytical writing and media-rich visual projects